Brindavani/project3/README.md

 ## Duties of each student in our group:
 ### Bharath Kumar Kande:
-1.Working on interface Design.
-2.Designing Tree structure for Hierachial data and Network for Non-Hierachial data.
+Mr. Kande has been working on interface Design/Front end.He is also the lead in designing Tree structure for Hierachial data and Network for Non-Hierachial data.
+He is also working on foodchain representation using Touching Diagram.

 ### Praneeth Yerramothu:
-1.Working on data research.
-2.Working on dataset preparation.
+Mr. Yerramothu has taken lead in visualizing network on world map based on the data retrieved.
+He is also working on data research and dataset preparation.

 ### Brindavani Sunkari:
-1.Working on dataset preparation.
+Ms. Sunkari is currently working on dashboard that represents the frequency of animals in a particular region.
+She has also been working on dataset preparation.

 ### Aravind Kattamuri:
-1.Working on data research.
+Mr. Kattamuri has been working on finding the data of locations of animals.
+He is also working on data research that involves dealing with visualizing specific entities.